 That said, there has been a great deal of hype about chatbots and clearly some exaggerated expectations about their benefits.
 Some people have gone so far as to say that the future will be chat only, and that everything an employee needs—communications, onboarding, learning, surveys, HR services—will be done with chatbots.
 But bear in mind that a chatbot is just another user interface, and for many tasks it’s a fairly complicated one at that.
 There's already a bit of disappointment regarding chatbots at Facebook and other social medial platforms.
 So, as always, try to look beyond the hype and understand for yourself where chatbots can bring value and where they’re just a gimmick.

-16. Know the Limitations of Tools like Office 365, Slack, and Workplace by Facebook
+16. Know the Limitations of MS Teams, Slack, Yammer, and Workplace

 Technology enables the digital workplace.
 But depending on your industry and business needs, the tools needed to support it will vary.
 The key is to adopt the right tools that enable your employees to do their jobs.
 Organizations often question why they can’t use platforms like Slack or Yammer as their internal communications tool.
 The answer is that teams, communities, and targeted or company-wide audiences have entirely different communication needs as a result of their varying sizes.